hawknewton/bigrig/README.md

 Shipper manages and coordinates the lifecycle of multiple Docker containers in a composite deployment strategy so you don't have to.

-In it's simplist form, docker looks super-easy to use.
+In its simplist form, docker looks super-easy to use.
 Whip up a Dockerfile, fire that badboy up, and you're all done, right?
 Well, unfortunately in reality it's rarely that straightforward.